WELCOME A loving farewell to Maya Angelou

 Community inclusion is our shared path of commitment and growth.
 Individually, and as a group, we enjoy all that the community has to offer in terms of employment opportunities, learning, shopping, recreation and service.
 Our vision is to instill in each member a deeper level of self-respect and confidence, a sense of importance, belonging and well-being.
 Members are encouraged to reach beyond their limitations and to strive to enhance the quality of the lives of those in the community, with a eye toward those less fortunate than themselves.
 This is the credo of the Special Peace Corps and the essence of the Life Experience Program.

 At LES, each individual grows and learns in an atmosphere of dignity, trust and love.
 Our challenge as educators is to enable each individual to recognize, accept and express their value as a member of the community, while equipping them with the knowledge and skills necessary to fulfill their birthright to make their unique contribution both to the community and the world.

-Our Programs are designed to provide supportive, individualized opportunities
+Our Activities are designed to provide supportive, individualized opportunities

 that draw upon each individual's strengths and interests and explore their talents and abilities within a stable, accepting, yet challenging atmosphere.